-Access management is a fundamental element of your organization’s security infrastructure.
-With numerous approaches to implementing an access management system, selecting the most suitable one for your organization may be daunting.
+With numerous approaches to implementing an access management system, selecting the most suitable one for your organization can be daunting.

 In this article, we analyze the two most popular access control models: role-based and attribute-based.
-We delve into what RBAC and ABAC are, review the pros and cons of each model, compare them, and check if it’s possible to combine them.
+We explain what RBAC and ABAC are, review their pros and cons, highlight their differences, and discuss whether it’s possible to combine them.
+By the end, youโll have a clearer picture of ABAC vs. RBAC and which to choose for your needs.

 What is role-based access control (RBAC)?

-Role-based access control (RBAC) is an access control method based on defining employees’ roles and corresponding privileges within the organization.
-The idea of this model is that every employee is assigned a role.
-In turn, every role has a collection of access permissions and restrictions.
-An employee can access objects and execute operations only if their role in the system has relevant permissions.
+Role-based access control (RBAC) is an access control model based on the idea that every employee is assigned a role.
+In turn, every role has a corresponding collection of access permissions and restrictions.
+An employee can access assets and execute operations only if their role in the system has the relevant permissions.

-When a new employee comes to your company, it’s easy to assign a role to them.
-And when someone leaves the company, you don’t need to change the role parameters or a central policy, as you can simply revoke the user’s role.
+When a new employee joins your company, it’s easy to assign them a role.
+With RBAC, if that employee eventually leaves the company, you don’t need to change the roleโs parameters or a central policy, as you can simply revoke the user’s role.

-Once all the necessary roles are set up, role-based access control doesn’t require constant maintenance from the IT department.
-Implementing RBAC can help you meet IT security requirements without much pain.
+Once all the necessary roles are set up, role-based access control reduces the need for constant IT maintenance.
+Implementing RBAC can help you meet IT security requirements relatively painlessly.

-See how Syteca can help you secure access management.
+See how Syteca PAM can transform your access management.

 How does RBAC work?